RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Lithium Ion (li-ion) Battery:** A type of rechargeable battery that uses lithium ions to store a charge.
 These batteries do not suffer from standing discharge but cannot be overcharged.

 **Load balancer:** A device that accepts incoming requests and reroutes them to a bank of servers that can all perform the same task, to spread out the work.

+**Local Area Network (LAN):** A group of computers and associated peripherals connected by a communications channel, capable of sharing files and other resources among several users.

+**Local Connector (LC):** Fiberoptic cable connector that corresponds to the mini form factor standard.
+Colloquially known as the “little connector.”

+**Locale:** An operating system setting that specifies the language, character set, keyboard, and monetary notations.

+**Location Services:** The name given to a class of services that help identify the physical location of a device.
+GPS uses satellites to provide location services, and cellular networks use cell phone towers for the same purpose.

+**Location Based Services:** Mobile device services used with the GPS and wireless networks to track the location of a mobile device.

+**Lockup:** The unresponsive action of an operating system or application.

+**Logical Diagram:** An overview diagram that displays how information flows within a network system.

+**Logical Disk Management (LDM):** The service in Windows operating systems that controls disks, volumes, and their management.

+**Long Range Fixed Wireless:** A point to point technology that uses directional antennas to send and receive network signals.

+**Long Term Evolution (LTE):** Cellular standard developed as an enhancement to 4G.
+Provides faster speeds than standard 4G.
+Also available as the long range standard for 5G.

+**Long Term Support (LTS):** An operating system that has a longer than normal extended support period.

+**Loopback Plug:** Plug used to loop a signal back into a port to test the functionality of the port.

+**ls:** A Linux command that is similar to the dir command on Microsoft Windows.
+It allows for the listing of files and folders in the filesystem on Linux.

+**Lumen (lm):** A unit of measure for the total amount of visible light given off by a source and based solely on what the human eye can perceive, not on both visible and invisible wavelengths.